vippsas/shopware-plugin/docs/configure.md

 ![Plugin install and activated](./images/installation/plugin_installed_and_activated.png)

-The plugin is installed and activated now go to the [configure](#configure) section.
+The plugin is installed and activated.
+Now go to the [configure](#configure) section.

 ## Configure